pwalinowicz/HolidayService/README.md

 `test-api-auth-key`

 Changing the `x-api-key` value is possible via application.properties file.
 Just encrypt your Apikey with BCrypt of strength "12" and version "a" .
 You can use e.g. https://bcrypt-generator.com/

-//TODO: tests of Util classes and service, modules for src and docker (?)